pypeit/PypeIt/doc/calibrations/wave_calib.rst

 :ref:`wvcalib-fulltemplate` mode.

-We also recommend that you send your solution to the PypeIt development (*e.g.*, post it on GitHub or the Users Slack) team, so that others can benefit from your wavelength calibration solution.
+We also recommend that you send your solution to the PypeIt development team (*e.g.*, post it on GitHub or the Users Slack), so that others can benefit from your wavelength calibration solution.

 customizing
 -----------